Your dog's diet is a powerful tool to effectively manage various medical conditions

 High-quality protein

-Dogs who are fighting cancer typically require a higher amount of protein than usual.
-This is because protein plays a vital role in muscle growth and repair.
-Without enough protein, it can take longer for your dog’s body to recover from illnesses, especially after cancer treatments such as chemotherapy and radiotherapy.
+Dogs battling cancer often need more protein than usual because it plays a crucial role in muscle growth and repair.
+Without enough protein, your dog’s recovery from illnesses, especially after treatments like chemotherapy and radiotherapy, can take longer,

 However, it’s not just about the amount of protein; equally important is the quality of the protein, and that depends on the amino acids that are present.
 That’s why it’s essential to consider something called the Biological Value (BV) when choosing the best protein for dogs with cancer.